FREQUENTLY ASKED QUESTIONS

 Routine medical care is provided at the Custer County Medical Clinic, 719-783-2380.
 The hours are Mon-Fri- 8:30 am - 5 pm and Sat- 9:00 am-12:00 pm.
 For after hours care, call 719-783-2270, and for emergencies dial 911.
 For major medical problems, Pueblo is a large population center less than 90 minutes drive from camp.

-Is there a camping facility or RV hookup available at camp?
+Is there a camping facility or RV hookup available?

-If you prefer not to travel with your fiddle, you can arrange to rent one of ours for $50 for the week.
+If you prefer not to travel with your fiddle, you might be able to rent one of ours.
 You must schedule it in advance.
 There will be only enough for campers who have requested them prior to camp, and we can only make a small number available due to space limitations in our vehicle.
 Contact us with your request as soon as possible.

 What if my instrument needs repair during camp?